 I first found a lump in the Spring of 1996 on the outer edge of my right breast.
 It did NOT show up on the mammogram or the sonogram, but was palpable - it felt like a small pea.
 My doctors and I believed it was fibrocystic tissue and were not too worried, but a biopsy was scheduled.
 I opted to have the lump removed instead of a needle biopsy, because it was also tender.
 (I know, everyone tells you that cancer doesn't hurt.
 Well, this is NOT true.)
 We were so sure it would be 'nothing' that my husband didn't come with me to the appointment, so I faced the news alone.
 The biopsy results were that it was an infiltrating ductal carcinoma.
 The actual tumor was only 0.5cm, but was encapsulated in fibrous tissue.
 It was both estrogen and progesterone receptor positive.
 I was completely speechless when my doctor told me this news (and felt like I'd been hit with a sledgehammer!).
 But I had to pull my thoughts together so that I could intelligently discuss my options.
 My doctor gave me some time to collect myself; then we discussed treatment plans.
 I was told I had the choice of a mastectomy or a lumpectomy with radiation therapy, and if the nodes were positive, I'd need chemotherapy, too.
 Since the tumor was so small and the outcome is the same with either procedure, I opted for the lumpectomy with radiation therapy.
 I then embarked on a journey to learn as much as I could about breast cancer, particularly of the type that I had.
 After the lumpectomy, during which they also removed eight lymph nodes, I received the further news that it was in two of the lymph nodes.
 (This made it a Stage II.)
 For whatever reason, this news did not upset me as much as the initial diagnosis did.
 (I guess I already knew deep down that it would be there.)

 I then had Liver, Lung, and Bone Scans, to rule out metastasis (and thankfully, I was clear), and a MUGA scan to evaluate my heart function before starting chemotherapy.
 I also had a Groshong catheter surgically inserted to facilitate blood drawing and administering chemo.
 (I highly recommend getting either the Groshong or a port inserted if you are having chemo. - it saves your veins from getting stuck with needles all the time, makes drawing blood much easier, and makes the whole process painless.)
 The treatment regimen started right after that.
 We opted for the most aggressive regimen since I was so young.
 I received six months of chemotherapy (adriamycin, 5FU, and cytoxin IV over 6 hours, every 3 to 4 weeks, depending on my blood counts).
 I understand most people can tolerate this fairly well, continuing to work, etc. I guess I was the exception to every rule, as I got so sick from the first treatment that I had to be hospitalized.
 After adjusting my medications for nausea (Zofran worked the best for me) and limiting the amount and type of food I ate on chemo. days, I did better with the subsequent treatments.
 (Everyone's taste changes during chemo., so you have to experiment a little and see what foods work for you....
-I found that blander foods were better and Chicken Pot Pie saved my life!)
+I found that blander and comfort foods were better.
+Chicken Pot Pie saved my life!)
 I began to walk 3 miles, 4 days per week.
 This helped improve my stamina.
 My friend and neighbor, Barb, was faithfully waiting for me every morning to make sure I walked.
-(Love you, Barb!)
+(You hold a special place in my heart, Barb!)
 I also had to receive Neupogen shots periodically to boost my blood counts.
+(Neupogen caused bone and joint pain for about a week after each shot.)

 I cut my long hair short right after the first chemo. in anticipation of losing it all, which I did in about 3 weeks.
 It fell out in handfuls, in the shower.
 One of my worst moments...
 I had a good cry, then dried off, shaved the rest of my patchy hair off, and started wearing my wig.
 (I had purchased a wig (synthetic) and some scarves ahead of time and was very glad I had them.)
 I wore the wig when I went out and wore scarves or bandanas around the house.
 (A good sense of humor also helps tremendously when you are bald - you'll be amazed at how quickly you can get ready to go somewhere!)